uptrace/bun-docs/docs/guide/query-delete.md

     Exec(ctx)
 ```

+## Bulk-delete

-To delete multiple books by a primary key:
+To bulk-delete books by a primary key:

 ```go
 books := []*Book{book1, book2} // slice of books with ids